-There's a significant difference between me and my two-year-old granddaughter.
+There's a significant difference between my two-year-old granddaughter and me.
 Yes, I'm taller and older and able to support myself, but it's something more profound.
 She demonstrates this difference every time we're together.

 All children have this powerful capacity to imagine.
 It's what makes their early years so interesting, surprising, delightful, captivating, innocent and wonderful.
 Sadly, as we grow into adulthood and the real concerns of life – like relationships, employment, finances, diet, and so forth – fill our minds and control our hearts, our ability to imagine dims.